wellcomecollection/wellcomecollection.org/infra/README.md

 * [AWS credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
 * [Terraform](https://www.terraform.io/intro/getting-started/install.html)

+## Setup

-To get deploying, you'll need to get some `tfvars` from a friendly developer near you.
+* You'll need to get some `tfvars` from a friendly developer near you.
   Save them in `terraform/terraform.tfvars`.

   They well look something like:

       aws_access_key               = "KEY"
       aws_secret_key               = "SECRETSHHH"
       wellcomecollection_key_path  = "/Users/hank/.ssh/key.pub"
       wellcomecollection_key_name  = "KEY_NAME"

+* Aquire the public key from a friendly Wellcome Collection developer near you.

+  Save it somewhere and If you noticed there is a reference to a key file there, you will need to get that too.

 Be very careful of not checking these in, `tfvars` are excluded from git at the root level, but probably worth mentioning.

-If you noticed there is a reference to a key file there, you will need to get that too.

 Once that's done run: